StephanWagner/jBox/README.md

 jBox
 ====

-jBox is a jQuery plugin that makes it easy to create customizable tooltips, modal windows, image galleries and more
+jBox is a jQuery plugin that makes it easy to create customizable tooltips, modal windows, image galleries and more.

 Demo: https://stephanwagner.me/jBox